martinit18/nested_fit/README.md

 ## Present version and history of the past versions

-The present version is 4.5.7
+The present version is 4.6.0
 New features:
-- New functions
-- New exercices
-- New modified Jeffreys likelihood for data
+- New search method
+- Covariance matrix and its Cholesky decomposition calculated when 5% of the points have changed
-- Number of calls recorded in the main output file
+- Number of calls recorded in two variables
-- No limitation in number of steps
-- Record of birth likelihood values and rank for diagnostics in `nf_output_diag.dat` file
-- Implementation of Anesthetic package for evaluation of evidence uncertainty with one run in python library

 Previous versions are:
+ - 4.5 New functions \
+ New exercices \
+ New modified Jeffreys likelihood for data \
+ Number of calls recorded in the main output file \
+ No limitation in number of steps \
+ Record of birth likelihood values and rank for diagnostics in `nf_output_diag.dat` file \
+ Implementation of Anesthetic package for evaluation of evidence uncertainty with one run in python library
  - 4.4 New "write_input" function in python library \
  New fit functions \
  External LAPACK library link option \